SCENIC BUS RIDES

 NO 15 CENTRAL FERRY PIERS (HONG KONG ISLAND) TO THE PEAK

 View from Stubbs Road Lookout on the number 15 bus route to the Peak

 The bus journey to the Peak is a scenic alternative to the Peak Tram and provides some exhilarating panoramic views along the journey both during daytime and night time.
 For best views sit on the right hand side of the bus.

-The service operates from Central Ferry Pier 5 (Cheung Chau Ferry Pier) calling at Central Ferry Pier 7 (Star Ferry Pier) before travelling along Connaught Road Central past City Hall, through Admiralty District and Queens Road, Wan Chai before starting the twisting climb up to the Peak at Stubbs Road.
+The service operates from outside Central Ferry Pier 5 (Cheung Chau Ferry Pier), next stop outside Central Ferry Pier 6 (next to Star Ferry Pier) before travelling along Connaught Road Central past City Hall, through Admiralty District and Queens Road, Wan Chai before starting the twisting climb up to the Peak at Stubbs Road.
 As the bus ascends there are firstly outstanding views across Happy Valley and then further up at Wan Chai Gap spectacular views of the north side of HK Island, Victoria Harbour and Kowloon beyond.
 Along Stubbs Road is a popular viewpoint above Lovers Rock, a particularly good spot for photography and passengers can interrupt the journey by leaving the bus here and continuing the journey on a later bus.
-Just a short walk further uphill past this viewpoint just off Stubbs Road on Combe Road is the Police Museum.
+Just a short walk further uphill past this viewpoint just off Stubbs Road on Coombe Road is the Police Museum.
 After the joining Peak Road most buses take a short diversion along Guildford Road and Mansfield before rejoining Peak Road and continuing to the bus terminus underneath the Peak Galleria.